Community Development Block Grant

 Please note: the Hillsborough County Affordable Housing Office has a separate program for projects outside the City of Tampa.

-For more information and to access current Action Plan and Consolidated Plan visit the City's Budget Office website.
+For more information and to access current Action Plan and Consolidated Plan visit the City's Revenue & Finance / Budget Division web site.